Esri/collector-integration/README.md

 ```

 #### Errors
-If an error is encountered when processing a URL scheme with an `itemID` and `center`, the user will receive an alert.
-Errors encountered in processing `featureSourceURL` and `featureAttributes` parameters will not be presented to the user.
+If an error is encountered when processing a URL scheme with an `itemID`, the user will receive an alert.
+Errors encountered in processing `center`, `featureSourceURL`, and `featureAttributes` parameters will not be presented to the user.
 <a name="sample"></a>

 ## Sample code